TheMegamind/sonos_gv_test/README.md

 ## Sonos Custom Integration with Group Volume Management

 Please test this per the instructions in the email.
-If anybody any issues, please let me know ASAP.
+If anybody has any issues, please let me know ASAP.

 ### HACS Custom Repository Link
 `https://github.com/TheMegamind/sonos_gv_test.git`